 Julia received degrees in law and history, including an LLM, from the University of Hannover and another LLM from the University of Leuven.
 She also completed PhD studies in competition law and private international law at the Universidad Carlos III de Madrid.
 She is a lecturer of private international, business and international trade law at the University of Deusto and author of numerous publications.

-Pedro is the leading partner of the competition law practice at Ramón y Cajal Abogados, which includes a specialized team dedicated to cartel damage cases with a strong focus on claimants.
-He is well acquainted with all public and private enforcement aspects of cartel litigation at the Spanish and EU level, as a competition law practitioner with over 20 years’ experience.
-Pedro and his team have been pioneers in the private enforcement of competition law in Spain, having led two of the first three competition damage claims filed with the civil courts against cartels sanctioned by the Spanish competition authority: the envelope cartel and the construction insurance cartel.
+Pedro is the managing and co-founding partner of rēgula, which includes a practice dedicated to cartel damages cases with a strong focus on claimants.
+As a competition lawyer with over 25 years of experience, he is well versed in all aspects of public and private enforcement in cartel litigation at Spanish and EU level.
+Pedro and his team have been pioneers in the private enforcement of competition law in Spain, having led two of the first three competition damages actions brought before the civil courts against cartels sanctioned by the Spanish competition authority: the envelope cartel and the construction insurance cartel.

-Javier is specialized in competition damages actions with a strong focus on claimants.
-He has developed his career entirely in the field of private enforcement, thus being familiar with all substantive and procedural aspects of competition follow-on and standalone damage claims before the Spanish courts.
-In the past, he advised claimants in cross-jurisdictional claims in the interchange fee litigation case and against the Spanish fruit packaging cartel.
-At Ramón y Cajal Abogados, he has successfully litigated two landmark cases stemming from decisions of the Spanish competition authority, such as the envelope cartel and the construction insurance cartel.
+Javier, a co-founding partner of rēgula, specializes in competition damages actions with a strong focus on claimants.
+Having spent his entire career in private enforcement, he is familiar with all the substantive and procedural aspects of follow-on and stand-alone competition damages claims before the Spanish courts.
+In the past, he has advised claimants in inter-jurisdictional claims in the interchange fee litigation and the Spanish fruit packaging cartel.
+At his previous firm, he successfully litigated two landmark cases arising from decisions of the Spanish competition authority, such as the envelope cartel and the construction insurance cartel.

 Miguel Sousa Ferro is Managing Partner of Sousa Ferro & Associados, a practicing lawyer with over 15 years’ experience.
 Before he worked with law firms in Brussels and Lisbon and at the GCEU in Luxembourg.
 He represents several antitrust actions for damages in Portugal, including Cogeco in the case leading to the famous CJEU judgment in case C-637/17, and three consumer representative actions in Portugal.
 Miguel is a Professor at the University of Lisbon Law School, where he lectures in competition law, EU law and economics.
 He is co-Director of the Portuguese Competition & Regulation Journal and a member of several associations, foundations and research institutes.
 His recent publications include the books “The EU Antitrust Damages Directive: Transposition in the Member States” and “Market Definition in EU Competition Law”.